9 Best Mobile Banking Apps

-- Aspiration Spend & Save plans: Aspiration's “pay what's fair” plan lets you choose your monthly pricing (which can be $0) and pays 3% APY.
-You can also upgrade to Aspiration Plus for $7.99 per month or $5.99 per month when billed annually and earn a whopping 5% APY.
+- Aspiration Spend & Save plans: Aspiration's “pay what's fair” plan lets you choose your monthly pricing (which can be $0) and pays up to 1% APY on the first $10,000 for regular accounts and up to 3% APY for Aspiration Plus accounts.
+You can upgrade to Aspiration Plus for $7.99 per month billed monthly or $5.99 per month billed annually.

 - Additional FDIC insurance: Get up to $2.46 million in FDIC insurance since Aspiration uses cash sweeping.

 - ESG investing is available: You can invest through Aspiration's Redwood Fund that's fossil-fuel-free if you're looking for some ESG investing options.

 - Spending requirements: You have to spend at least $500 per month with your Aspiration Spend & Save account to unlock the max APY for your account tier.

 - APY limits: You only get the max APY on funds up to $10,000.
 Afterward, rates drop to 0.25% for Plus customers and 0.00% for regular customers as of March 31, 2023.

 - No ATM deposits: You can't deposit cash into your Aspiration account from an ATM, which isn't the case with every mobile banking app.